Godolphin's historic garden

 You might see bee keepers inspecting the hives on your visit.

 The Orchard was replanted around 2010 with Cornish varieties of apples, alongside pears, a medlar, crab apples, white mulberries and cherries.
-Visit in spring and the trees will be filled with blossom and the sound of buzzing bees; come back in September and October and they’ll be laden with juicy fruit.
+Visit in spring and the trees will be filled with blossom and the sound of buzzing bees; visit in September and October and they’re be laden with juicy fruit.
 We place many of the fallen apples in the back of the borders to feed birds and other wildlife.

 The orchard is a great spot for views of the East Range of the house, the restored Cider House and the woodland stretching beyond.